abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 ---
-title: Algebraic Cycles and Motives - Spring 2025
+title: Algebraic Cycles and Motives - May 2025
 permalink: /motives/
 ---

-I will be running a weekly learning seminar on algebraic cycles and motives in Spring 2025.
+I will be running a weekly learning seminar on algebraic cycles and motives in May 2025.

 If you are interested, let me know, fill out the [Schej](https://schej.it/e/2e6ec) to help us decide